 Are these certificates necessary to gain employment as a barista if you’re starting out?

-The short answer is no, but it’s not so simple.
+The short answer is no, but it’s not so cut and dry.

-Whether or not a school is an RTO/accredited has virtually no impact on your future job prospects and should not impact your decision on choosing that particular course or school.
+Whether or not a school is a Registered Training Organisation (RTO) or accredited has virtually no impact on your future job prospects and should not impact your decision on choosing that particular course or school.

 Cafes don’t care!